-Are you ready to upgrade to iOS 7?
+Are you ready to upgrade to iOS 7.1?
 Don't worry, the process for upgrading the operating system on your iPad is rather easy.
-And because iOS 7 has some great features like iTunes Radio, AirDrop and a brand new user interface, but it also had its share of issues, including the new interface causing some people to feel nauseated.
+The iOS 7 update had some great features like iTunes Radio, AirDrop and a brand new user interface, but it also had its share of issues, including the new interface causing some people to feel nauseated.
 The 7.1 update fixes many of these issues, including the parallax feature that caused some users to feel sick.

-The iOS 7.0 update requires around 2.5 GB of storage space, so if your iPad is almost full, you may need to clear up some space.
+The iOS 7.1 update requires around 2.5 GB of storage space, so if your iPad is almost full, you may need to clear up some space.
 You can check your available space in Settings -> General -> Usage.
 Find out more about checking usage and clearing up storage space.

 To upgrade using Wi-Fi:

 Note: If your iPad's battery is under 50%, you will want to plug it into your charger while performing the update.

 - Locate and tap "General" from the menu on the left.